nus-cs2103-AY2122S1/ip/docs/README.md

 }
 ```

-5. If the setup is correct, you should see something like this:
+If the setup is correct, you should see something like this:

 ![Capture](https://user-images.githubusercontent.com/62177572/133310665-d8b89965-a71c-4836-81f6-7ba668f41dd5.PNG)

-6. Start Dev!

 ## 5. Credits
 - [Brian Griffin Picture Resource](https://en.wikipedia.org/wiki/File:Brian_Griffin.png)